watsonmw/fe2-intro/docs/overview.md

 The 68K processor could only do 16-bit multiplies and divides, and each took many cycles to complete (MULS - Multiply Signed: took 70 cycles, DIVS - Divide Signed - took a whooping 158 cycles, compare this to add / subtract which took around 6 cycles).
+Variable integer divides being relatively slow is common today as well as it happens.
 Hardware supported floating point was very rare as it required an upgraded or expensive Amiga.
 Not much software supported HW floating point and for real time 3D it often wasn't faster than a fixed point scheme anyway (as much of the precision is unneeded / can be worked around).
 Anyway, end result, the Frontier engine implemented its own fixed point & floating point code using integer instructions.